shrutiNN/Ecommerce-Sales-Dashboard---Power-Bi/README.md

 # PowerBi_dashboard_project
-This is a Power Bi Project for Ecomerce Store.
+This is a Power Bi Project for Ecommerce Store.

 #thanks for visiting. :)